 However, with larger companies making thousands of calls every week, it is not really feasible to apply any manual techniques here to glean insights.
 One deep learning and marketing technology solution that can add a lot of value here is interaction analytics.
 By combining recorded call data with interaction analytics, you get 100% call coverage as well as identifying key conversation patterns and phrases associated with successful calls.
 By pinpointing key trends in your call center data, you can learn more about both your customers and your own agents.

-Once you know which behaviors and phrases are leading to successful outcomes, you can start to leverage these best practices and share around your organization.
+Once you know which behaviors and phrases are leading to successful outcomes, you can start to leverage these best practices, as well as insights from the experts, and share around your organization.
 It might be to help your underperforming agents get up to the level of your top performers or you might want to share the messaging proven to work with your marketing team as they look to hone their materials.

 Benefits of Deep Learning & Marketing Technology